morepath/morepath/doc/settings.rst

   settings().logging.logfile

-In a tween factory (see :doc:tweens) or a directive implementation, you can access a setting through the ``app`` object like this::
+In a tween factory (see :doc:`tweens`) or a directive implementation, you can access a setting through the ``app`` object like this::

   app.registry.settings.logging.logfile